 What types of hazards could be in a workplace?

 This fact sheet highlights chemicals and metals; however, there are many types of workplace hazards.
-Other workplace hazards include: anesthetic gases, ionizing radiation, loud noise, extreme heat or extreme cold stress, strenuous physical exertion, repetitive movements, whole body vibration, infectious agents, injury, emotional stress and changing shift rotations.
+Other workplace hazards include: anesthetic gases, ionizing radiation, loud noise, extreme heat or extreme cold stress, strenuous physical exertion, repetitive movements, whole body vibration, infectious agents, injury/trauma, emotional stress and changing shift rotations.

 Sometimes, workers carry hazardous substances (dust, powder, chemicals, metal flakes) home on their shoes or clothing.
 Because of this, it is also important talk to your partner or other adults living in your home about their workplace hazards.